bethanyh05/Elanco-Tick-Sightings/README.md

 Focus:
 How data is consumed, processed and presented.
--Data Handling
+Data Handling
--Search and Filtering
+Search and Filtering
--Data Reporting
+Data Reporting
--Error Handling
+Error Handling

 Additional - short document explainig architecture decisions, how system consumes and presents data, things that could have been done better wiht more time.